ff6347/obj-from-ai/README.md

 - select something
 - run the script

-#thanx to the code fairy for fixing my code over night.
+#thanx to the code fairy for fixing my line endings problem over night.
+You know who you are.
+I don't. :)
 Under MIT License

 Copyright (c)  2012 Fabian "fabiantheblind" Morón Zirfas